Lite3DP/Lite3DP-Gen-2/README.md

 We incorporate a custom stepper motor: Nema 8 with built-in T3.5 leadscrew, 128mm long.
 This is not a standard motor, but it is common to find a 100mm long leadscrew, which you can use only by giving up a few millimeters of build height.

 3. LCD display.
 We use a non-standard LCD display, with an FPC cable and custom protective glass.
-You can get it as a spare part in the Crowd Supply campaign. (https://www.crowdsupply.com/lite3dp/lite3dp-gen-2)
+You can get it as a spare part in the [Crowd Supply campaign ] (https://www.crowdsupply.com/lite3dp/lite3dp-gen-2).

 4. Linear guide.
 Like the stepper motor leadscrew, the 115mm length of the linear guide is not common, but you can use 100mm length.